※Base Rules come from AIIDE StarCraft AI Competition Rules

 The tournament will be round-robin, with as many rounds as possible before the time the winners need to be announced.
 The run will be stopped at the end of a full round when we estimate there will not be enough time to finish another round or not enough time to prepare before the time the winners need to be announced.

 We will get “Seed Number” from each participant at Submission Questionnaire.
-Accumulated Seed Number will be used as “Random Seed” to select maps.
+XOR’ed Seed Numbers will be used as “Random Seed” to select maps.

 5 maps will be selected randomly from the Map-pack and used in the competition.